Marie Spartali Stillman: Introduction to the Art World

 Known for their Greek heritage and beauty, Spartali along with her cousins, Maria Zambaco and Aglaia Coronio, were known collectively among friends as "the Three Graces," after the Charites of Greek mythology (Aglaia, Euphrosyne and Thalia).
-Beauty aside, Marie was very tall, and cut an imposing figure- in her later years dressing entirely in black- and purposefully attracting much attention throughout her life.
+Marie was very tall, and cut an imposing figure—in her later years dressing entirely in black and purposefully attracting much attention throughout her life.

 In the house of the Greek businessman A.C.
 Ionides at Tulse Hill, in south London, Marie first met the artist James McNeill Whistler and playwright Algernon Charles Swinburne.
 The meeting made quite the impression, for Swinburne was reported to have said that "She is so beautiful that I want to sit down and cry".
+Her equally striking sister Christina Spartali was the model for Whistler's painting The Princess from the Land of Porcelain (1863–1865).

 The Pre-Raphaelites

 In 1864, Whistler introduced Spartali to the Pre-Raphaelite artist Dante Gabriel Rossetti.
 She began sitting for him and when Spartali expressed interest in learning to paint he referred her to Ford Madox Brown.
 Over the next five years the pair developed a close, almost familial, relationship.
 Of his models, Brown said that Spartali was "the most intellectual", and maintained a deep respect for her work, chronicled in their correspondence.
 By 1870, Spartali had decided to pursue art professionally and with the help of her mentor made her first sale for 40 guineas.

 Example of modeling works: Brown; Burne-Jones (The Mill); Julia Margaret Cameron; Rossetti (A Vision of Fiammetta, Dante's Dream at the Time of the Death of Beatrice, The Bower Meadow); and Spencer Stanhope.